pejasco/Philosophers/README.md

 <h3>🧪 Checking for Thread Errors with Helgrind</h3>
 <p>
-You can use <strong>Helgrind</strong> (a Valgrind tool) to check your program for data races and synchronization errors in multithreaded code.
-Helgrind analyzes your program as it runs and reports any potential issues with thread safety, such as two threads accessing shared data at the same time without proper locking.
+You can use <strong>Helgrind</strong> (a Valgrind tool) to check the program for data races and synchronization errors in multithreaded code.
+Helgrind analyzes the program as it runs and reports any potential issues with thread safety, such as two threads accessing shared data at the same time without proper locking.
 </p>
 <p>
-To run your program with Helgrind, use:
+To run the program with Helgrind, use:
 </p>
 <pre><code class="bash">
 valgrind --tool=helgrind ./philo 5 800 200 200 7